 Pricing and Packaging.
-Federal law limits cable rate regulation to communities that are not subject to "effective competition," as defined by law.
-Absent a finding of effective competition by the FCC, federal law authorizes local franchising authorities to regulate the monthly rates charged for the minimum level of video programming service (the "basic service tier") and for the installation, sale and lease of equipment used by end users to receive the basic service tier.
-Although none of our cable communities have been found to be subject to effective competition, none of the local franchise authorities presently regulate our rates.
+Federal law limits cable rate regulation to communities that are not subject to "effective competition," as defined by federal regulation.
+In the absence of effective competition, federal law authorizes local franchising authorities to regulate the monthly rates charged for the minimum level of video programming service (the "basic service tier") and for the installation, sale and lease of equipment used by end users to receive the basic service tier, but no additional cable offerings.
+None of the local franchise authorities presently regulate our rates.
 Congress and the FCC from time to time have considered imposing new pricing and packaging restrictions on cable operators, including possible requirements to unbundle existing service tiers and provide cable programming on an a la carte basis.
 We cannot predict whether or when such new pricing and packaging restrictions may be imposed on us or what effect they would have on our ability to provide cable service.

 Must-Carry/Retransmission Consent.
-Local commercial and non-commercial broadcast television stations can require a cable operator to carry their signals pursuant to federal "must-carry" requirements.
+Local broadcast television stations can require a cable operator to carry their signals pursuant to federal "must-carry" requirements.
 Alternatively, local television stations may require that a cable operator obtain "retransmission consent" for carriage of the station's signal, which can enable a popular local television station to obtain concessions from the cable operator for the right to carry the station's signal.
 When stations choose retransmission consent over must-carry, both the station and the cable operator have a duty to negotiate in good faith for such consent.
 Although some local television stations today are carried by cable operators under the must-carry obligation, popular broadcast network affiliated stations (like ABC, CBS, FOX, CW and NBC) typically are carried pursuant to retransmission consent agreements.
 The cable industry's retransmission consent costs are increasing rapidly.
-In the past, proposals have been advanced in Congress and at the FCC to reform or eliminate retransmission consent, and legislation adopted in 2014 included limited reform measures while extending certain existing retransmission consent restraints.
+In the past, proposals have been advanced in Congress and at the FCC to reform or eliminate retransmission consent, and the FCC is currently considering limited reform measures.
 We are unable to predict what future changes, if any, Congress or the FCC might adopt in connection with retransmission consent and how such rules may affect our business.

 Copyright Fees.
 Cable operators pay compulsory copyright fees (in addition to possible retransmission consent fees) to retransmit broadcast programming.
-Although the cable compulsory copyright license has been in place for almost 40 years, there have been legislative and regulatory proposals to replace the compulsory license with privately negotiated licenses.
+Although the cable compulsory copyright license has been in place for 40 years, there have been legislative and regulatory proposals to replace the compulsory license with privately negotiated licenses.
 We cannot predict whether such proposals will be enacted and how they might affect our business.
 The Copyright Office adopted rules in 2014 governing private audits of cable operators' compulsory copyright payments, and any resulting audits initiated by copyright owners could lead to demands for increased copyright payments.